NC's Seal of Biliteracy

 Data on the Global Languages Endorsement

-So far, the Global Languages Endorsement has recognized graduates with proficiency in 13 World Languages: American Sign Language (ASL), Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Persian, Russian, Spanish, and Swahili.
+So far, the Global Languages Endorsement has recognized graduates with proficiency in over a dozen World Languages, including: American Sign Language (ASL), Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Persian, Russian, Spanish, and Swahili.

 The slide to the left shows data for each graduating class since the Global Languages Endorsement, NC's Seal of Biliteracy, became available.

-Details for each graduating class, 2015 - 2018, are available by clicking on these lists:
+Details for each graduating class, 2015 - 2020, are available by clicking on these spreadsheets:

 Feel free to download a copy of the View only spreadsheets for your own analysis.